tngeene/2-captcha-solver-python/README.md

 # Recaptcha Solver Python

-> A python 3 utillity that automates captcha solving.
+> A python 3 program that automates captcha solving.

 ## Table of Content